-Due to other governments is composed of two transit operating grants due to the Metropolitan Council, two transit capital grants due to the Metropolitan Council, and one transit capital grant due to Anoka County.
+Due to other governments is composed of four transit operating grants due to the Metropolitan Council.

 Long-Term Debt

 Hennepin County loaned the CTIB funds for the purpose of funding grant awards for various transit projects.
 Information on the loan follows: